-- (a) Consider and approve GGM Enterprise-Wide Risk Management Plan. - (b) Monitor on a quarterly basis the implementation of GGM Risk Management Plan. - (c) Ensure that the Risk Management Strategy is appropriate to the Municipality. - (d) Ensure that Risk Profile of each Component and Region within the Municipality is prepared. - (e) Risk Assessment workshops are facilitated for the purposes of identifying, analysing and evaluating risks faced by the Municipality. - (f) Ensure that the Risk Assessment and Risk Profile is completed prior to the end of each financial year. - (g) Oversee the implementation of the Strategy prior to 3^{1st} July of each financial year within the Municipality to ensure that Components identify, analyse and rate risks and furthermore implement the necessary control measures as prescribed by management to respond to risks identified. - (h) Ensure that all components prepare Control Self-Assessment Schedules/Respond Strategies and monitor and evaluate the risks and control measures contained therein. - (i) Generally, ensure that Risk Management is efficiently and effectively implemented within the Municipality and is appropriate to Municipal needs.
+- i.
+Consider and approve GGM Enterprise-Wide Risk Management Plan. - ii.
+Monitor on a quarterly basis the implementation of GGM Risk Management Plan. - iii.
+Ensure that the Risk Management Strategy is appropriate to the Municipality. - ly, Ensure that Risk Profile of each Component and Region within the Municipality is - v.
+Risk Assessment workshops are facilitated for the purposes of identifying, analysing and evaluating risks faced by the Municipality. - vi.
+Ensure that the Risk Assessment and Risk Profile is completed prior to the end of each - vii.
+Oversee the implementation of the Strategy prior to 3^{1st} July of each financial year within the Municipality to ensure that Components identify, analyse and rate risks and furthermore implement the necessary control measures as prescribed by management to - viii.
+Ensure that all components prepare Control Self-Assessment Schedules/Respond Strategies and monitor and evaluate the risks and control measures contained therein. - ix.
+Generally, ensure that Risk Management is efficiently and effectively implemented within the Municipality and is appropriate to Municipal needs.

-(6) Role of the Risk Management Committee(RMC) in the management of risk
+Role of the Risk Management Committee(RMC) in the management of risk

-- (a) Set the tone and influence the culture of risk management within the institution.
-This includes: - (i) Determining whether the Municipality is 'risk taking' or 'risk averse' as a whole or on any relevant individual issue. - (ii) Determining the level of risks that are acceptable and those that are not. - (iii)Setting the standards and expectations of staff with respect to conduct and probity.

-- (b) Determine the appropriate risk appetite or level of exposure for the Municipality. - (c) Approve major decisions affecting the Municipality's risk profile or exposure. - (d) Monitor the management of fundamental and critical risks to reduce the likelihood of unwanted surprises. - (e) Ensure that every two years (after approval of this policy) an outside service provider or National Treasury reviews the effectiveness of Risk Management and a report is produced and issued to the Audit Committee. - (f) Satisfy itself that the less fundamental and critical risks are being actively managed, with the appropriate controls in place and working effectively. - (g) Annually review the Municipality's approach to risk management and approve changes or improvements to key elements of its processes and procedures. - (h) Keep the Audit Committee informed of the risks which could have the greatest impact on the Municipality's ability to achieve its objectives.
+- Set the tone and influence the culture of risk management within the institution.
+This includes: 15.5 a. - Determining whether the Municipality is 'risk taking' or 'risk averse' as a whole or on any relevant individual issue. - ii.
+Determining the level of risks that are acceptable and those that are not. - iii.
+Setting the standards and expectations of staff with respect to conduct and probity. - Determine the appropriate risk appetite or level of exposure for the Municipality. - Approve major decisions affecting the Municipality's risk profile or exposure. b. - Monitor the management of fundamental and critical risks to reduce the likelihood of C. d. - Ensure that every two years (after approval of this policy) an outside service provider or National Treasury reviews the effectiveness of Risk Management and a report is produced e. and issued to the Audit Committee. - Satisfy itself that the less fundamental and critical risks are being actively managed, with the f appropriate controls in place and working effectively. - Annually review the Municipality's approach to risk management and approve changes or improvements to key elements of its processes and procedures. ġ. - Keep the Audit Committee informed of the risks which could have the greatest impact on the h.
+Municipality's ability to achieve its objectives.

-(7) Departments, SEDs, ED and Regions
+Departments, SEDs , ED and Regions 15.6